apache/incubator-kie-tools/README.md

 Below you can find all modules used to build the Kogito Images

 - [kogito-data-index-common](modules/kogito-data-index-common): Data Index common module.
-- [kogito-data-index-infinispan](modules/kogito-data-index-infinispan): Installs and Configure the infinispan data-index jar inside the image.
 - [kogito-data-index-ephemeral](modules/kogito-data-index-ephemeral): Installs and Configure the ephemeral PostgreSQL data-index jar inside the image.
-- [kogito-data-index-mongodb](modules/kogito-data-index-mongodb): Installs and Configure the mongodb data-index jar inside the image.
-- [kogito-data-index-oracle](modules/kogito-data-index-oracle): Installs and Configure the Oracle data-index jar inside the image.
 - [kogito-data-index-postgresql](modules/kogito-data-index-postgresql): Installs and Configure the PostgreSQL data-index jar inside the image.
-- [kogito-trusty-infinispan](modules/kogito-trusty-infinispan): Installs and Configure the infinispan trusty jar inside the image.
-- [kogito-trusty-redis](modules/kogito-trusty-redis): Installs and Configure the redis trusty jar inside the image.
-- [kogito-trusty-postgresql](modules/kogito-trusty-postgresql): Installs and Configure the PostgreSQL trusty jar inside the image.
-- [kogito-explainability](modules/kogito-explainability): Installs and Configure the explainability jar inside the image.
 - [kogito-epel](modules/kogito-epel): Configures the epel repository on the target image.
 - [kogito-graalvm-installer](modules/kogito-graalvm-installer): Installs the GraalVM on the target Image.
 - [kogito-graalvm-scripts](modules/kogito-graalvm-scripts): Configures the GraalVM on the target image and provides custom configuration script.
 - [kogito-image-dependencies](modules/kogito-image-dependencies): Installs rpm packages on the target image.
 Contains common dependencies for Kogito Images.
 - [kogito-jobs-service-common](modules/kogito-jobs-service-common): Job service common module
 - [kogito-jobs-service-ephemeral](modules/kogito-jobs-service-ephemeral): Installs and Configure the in-memory jobs-service jar inside the image
-- [kogito-jobs-service-infinispan](modules/kogito-jobs-service-infinispan): Installs and Configure the infinispan jobs-service jar inside the image
-- [kogito-jobs-service-mongodb](modules/kogito-jobs-service-mongodb): Installs and Configure the mongodb jobs-service jar inside the image
 - [kogito-jobs-service-postgresql](modules/kogito-jobs-service-postgresql): Installs and Configure the postgresql jobs-service jar inside the image
 - [kogito-jobs-service-allinone](modules/kogito-jobs-service-all-in-one): Provides the runner script that supports all jobs-service flavors
 - [kogito-kubernetes-client](modules/kogito-kubernetes-client): Provides a simple wrapper to interact with Kubernetes API.
 - [kogito-launch-scripts](modules/kogito-launch-scripts): Main script for all images, it contains the startup script for Kogito Images
 - [kogito-logging](modules/kogito-logging): Provides common logging functions.
 - [kogito-management-console](modules/kogito-management-console): Installs and Configure the management-console jar inside the image
-- [kogito-trusty-ui](modules/kogito-trusty-ui): Installs and Configure the trusty-ui jar inside the image
 - [kogito-jit-runner](modules/kogito-jit-runner): Installs and Configure the jit-runner jar inside the image
 - [kogito-maven](modules/kogito-maven): Installs and configure Maven on the S2I images, also provides custom configuration script.
 - [kogito-openjdk](modules/kogito-openjdk): Provides OpenJDK and JRE.